Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-43-scars-both-old-new.md

 "Arright, fair enough.
 Go.
 Have fun," he said.
 "C’mon, Bozo."

 Running always helped him think, but truthfully there wasn’t much to think about.
 He trusted Coombes to know what he was doing, and that was that.
-Whatever was going on there… well, it wasn’t any of Powell’s business and hopefully never would be.
+Whatever was going on there... well, it wasn’t any of Powell’s business and hopefully never would be.

 They looped back along the "dry" side of Riverside Park, with Bozo, as was his wont, charging well ahead and scouting the area for any Suspicious Characters, or perhaps Friends Who Scratch His Ears.
 He’d come back to Powell’s side every few minutes, ***wurf*** happily, then bound off to perform further reconnaissance.